Tiffany Trump Posts Photo With Her Law School ‘Study Partner’ On Instagram

 Friends say that while Donald Trump’s children with Ivana and Melania always flew on private jets, Tiffany flew on commercial airlines in coach with her mother.
 The president’s younger daughter says that when her parents divorced, she moved to California to live with Maples.

 “Growing up in California, [my mom and I] were always together.
-[She was always] driving me to school, carpooling, singing songs, [and] dancing around.”
+[She was always] driving me to school, carpooling, singing songs, [and] dancing around,” Tiffany Trump explained.

 Trump says she is grateful to her mother that they moved away from New York where she was allowed to find her own identity with far less pressure.